-- Enrollment will resumeif you chose either AFTER the campaign starts or BOTH for enrollment when you set up the campaign.
-If you chose WHEN the campaign starts or BEFORE the campaign starts, additional recipients will not be enrolled unless you check the box above the Restart campaign button (which adds new members).
+- Enrollment will resume if you chose either AFTER the campaign starts or BOTH for enrollment when you set up the campaign.
+If you chose WHEN the campaign starts or BEFORE the campaign starts, additional Contacts will not be enrolled unless you check the box above the Restart campaign button (which adds new members).

-- The campaign will resume taking actions, with some very important caveats.
-MA Enterprise uses “triggers” to cause actions to occur.
-Everything from sending a message to moving a recipient to the Goal stage is accomplished with a trigger.
-Triggers come in several types, including:
+- The campaign will resume taking actions, with some important caveats.
+Triggers cause actions to occur.
+Everything from sending a message to moving a Contact to the Goal stage is accomplished with a trigger.
+There are several types of triggers:

-- Immediate triggers fire as soon as the recipient meets the criteria.
+- Immediate triggers fire as soon as the Contact meets the criteria.
 These will resume firing.

-- Delayed triggers fire after a certain period of time (5 minutes, 1 hour, 3 days, etc.) These triggers will start over.
-They will not consider any time the recipient spent waiting for the trigger to fire before the campaign was stopped.
+- Delayed triggers fire after a specified period of time (e.g., 5 minutes, 1 hour, 3 days).
+They start over and do not consider any time the Contact spent waiting for the trigger to fire before the campaign was stopped.

-- Event triggers fire after some action is done by the recipient, a user, or another campaign.
-Some possible actions are opening a message, clicking a link, receiving a tag, etc. Event triggers will not consider any actions that occurred while the campaign was stopped.
+- Event triggers fire after an action by the Contact, a user, or another campaign.
+An trigger action could be opening a message, clicking a link, receiving a tag.
+Event triggers are not influenced by any actions that occurred while the campaign was stopped.

-- Date and Time triggers occur on a specific date and time.
-If that date and time occurred while the campaign was stopped, the trigger will not fire.
-This means that any messages scheduled during times while the campaign was stopped will not go out.
+- Date and Time triggers occur on a specified date and time.
+If the specified date and time occurred while the campaign was stopped, the trigger will not fire and any messages scheduled while the campaign was stopped will not send.

-- Scheduled triggers occur on a recurring basis (every day at 1:15 pm, every Thursday at 11:00 am, every month on the 11th day at 3:30 pm, etc.) These will fire the next time the appropriate time occurs.
+- Scheduled triggers occur on a recurring basis (e.g., every day at 1:15 pm, every Thursday at 11:00 am).
+These will fire at the next occurrence of the scheduled time.

 - Conditions will consider events that occurred while the campaign was stopped.
-Conditions are used in Advanced Enrollment, in Message Filters, and can even be applied to triggers.
-Examples include opened a message, is in a group, has a certain number of points, etc. Conditions check against the central record of all events, so anything that occurred while the campaign was stopped will still be considered.
+Conditions are used in Advanced Enrollment, in Message Filters, and can be applied to triggers.
+Examples include opened a message, is in a group, and has a certain number of points.
+Conditions check against the central record of all events, so anything that occurred while the campaign was stopped will still be considered.